Ratte award winner strikes the right chord

 James W. Rogers Professor of Music Eleonora Beck also took note of Allred’s research skills as he completed his senior thesis, focused on the music Francis Poulenc composed during the German occupation of Paris.

 After reading primary materials—all written in French—and uncovering unpublished documentation, Allred developed a compelling argument that Poulenc’s music had nods to the resistance movement and that Poulenc’s surge of writing during World War II demonstrated his dedication to French national style.
 Allred’s thesis was recently recognized as the best student paper by the Pacific Northwest chapter of the American Musicological Society.

 An accomplished baritone, Allred had leading roles in opera productions, solos with the choir, and recital performances on campus.
 His artistic vision even extended to popular YouTube videos focused on campus life.

 Allred’s intellectual capacity, positive attitude, and open mind ensure that he’ll be able to find work in a challenging field.
-This fall, he is beginning a Ph.D. program in musicology at the University of Michigan in Ann Arbor.
+This fall, he will begin a Ph.D. program in musicology at the University of Michigan in Ann Arbor.

-Says Allred, “Whether I end up teaching and studying music history, performing, or advocating for the arts—or, more likely, all three—I intend to put the experiences I have had at Lewis & Clark to use toward spreading the knowledge of music through my community.”
+Said Allred, “Whether I end up teaching and studying music history, performing, or advocating for the arts—or, more likely, all three—I intend to put the experiences I have had at Lewis & Clark to use towards spreading the knowledge of music through my community.”